gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 ### Challenge 4
 For this challenge, we decided to work on a collection of artefacts that can be part of the "slow" and low tech daily routines we want to promote.

+* Paula Solar energy:
+  - Small version of a solar oven to attach to any window and that rotates to follow the sun

-* Human energy:
+* Gerda Human energy:
-  - Generator of electricity on the bike to power a low tech navigating system
+  - Generator of electricity on the bike to power a device

+* Audrey Human energy:
   - Bike generator (static bike) for homes to power 12-24V devices at 175-350W

-* Solar energy:
-  - Small version of a solar oven to attach to any window and that rotates to follow the sun
+* Audrey bottle cooler:
   - Clay printed wine cooler to refresh bottles using the principle of evaporation

 * Data collection: